LeidenHuman/LeidenHuman.github.io/_members/Luca-Bruls.md

 priority: staff
 ---

-Carolina Zucchi is a PhD Researcher at the Centre for Digital Humanities (LUCDH) and the Leiden Institute for History, working on the project Digital warfare in the Sahel: popular networks of war and Cultural Violence.
+Luca Bruls is a PhD Researcher at the Centre for Digital Humanities (LUCDH) and the Leiden Institute for History, working on the project Digital warfare in the Sahel: popular networks of war and Cultural Violence.